BrainSlugs83/multimodal_transformers/README.md

 ## Installation

-You do not need to install anything!
-You should be able to run all code from our released colab.
+~~You do not need to install anything!
+You should be able to run all code from our released colab.~~

+**Edit:** It was my experience that the setup to get this working was very involved and convoluted, hence the guide I have provided (`Setup\Instructions.ms`).

+Best of luck at getting any of this to work at some unspecified point in the near or distant future. 😓

 ## Usage